CompGenomeLab/SARS-CoV-2_Mutational_Profile/README.md

 ![A directed acyclic graph (DAG) of the analysis.](dag.svg)

+Figure 1: A directed acyclic graph (DAG) of the analysis.

 ## References

 [1] Shu, Y., & McCauley, J. (2017).
 GISAID: Global initiative on sharing all influenza data -from vision to reality.
 Euro Surveill, 22(13). doi:10.2807/1560-7917.ES.2017.22.13.30494